nlesc-recruit/PowerSensor3/docs/INSTALLATION.md

 	$HOME/.arduino15/packages/STM32/hardware/stm32/1.8.0/platform.txt

-Please try to compile the sketch first.
-Then check whether there is a __{projectname}.STM32:stm32:Disco.bin__ file in the sketch folder.
-If there is, it can be uploaded with out trouble.
-Otherwise follow the solution described above.

-Make sure that the Arduino tools are installed on host system.
-On Ubuntu, one needs the `arduino-core` and `arduino-mk` packages.
-If necessary, adapt `Arduino/Makefile` to configure the right Arduino variant.
-The device typically appears as `/dev/ttyACM0` after it is connected to the host.
-Then, do `make upload` to build and install the firmware on the Arduino.
-The PowerSensor will not work properly until its is configured.
+This will make sure that it compiles a `.bin` file which can be uploaded to the board.
+Run `make upload` again and it should compile and upload the firmware correctly